Lower Mississippi Alluvial Valley Restoration Fund 2022 Request for Proposals

 FUNDING AVAILABILITY AND MATCH

-The Lower Mississippi Alluvial Valley Restoration Fund anticipates awarding approximately $1.6 million in grants in FY 2021.
+The Lower Mississippi Alluvial Valley Restoration Fund anticipates awarding approximately $1.4 million in grants in FY 2022.
 Grant awards are expected to range from $100,000 to $500,000, depending on the overall scale of the project.
+Applicants considering proposals outside of this funding range are encouraged to contact NFWF prior to submitting.
 This program has one annual application cycle.

 Project Period: Anticipated completion time for funded projects typically will be 24-36 months following finalization of a grant agreement.
 Significant progress with project implementation is expected to be achieved in year one, including interim deliverables.
 Project start and end dates should define the period during which all proposed work is accomplished, all requested funds are spent and all matching funds are spent or applied.